 1855- Discovery of a new trail to the gold fields in Denny via China Flat (Willow Creek) saves three days travel.

 1856 - Eureka's charter granted.
 The city boasts nine sawmills that produce two million feet of lumber every month.
 December 20.- Humboldt Light on North Spit of Humboldt Bay, is lit.
 First on north coast.

 1858 - Bret Harte goes to work for Editor Stephen G. Whipple of the Northern Californian, the second newspaper on Humboldt Bay.

-1860 - Indian Island (Gunther) massacre occurs at same time Indians are slain at South Spit and in Eel River Valley.
+1860 - Indian Island (now Tuluwat Island) massacre occurs at same time Indians are slain at South Spit and in Eel River Valley.
 Gold Bluffs mining excitement creates a new "rush."

 1861 - Indian war enters fierce new peak which lasts until late 1864.